 - Executive Branch Information Security Program Policy and Standards provide authorizations, governance and best practices aligned with CIS and NIST frameworks.
-This governance is developed by the State Information Security Committee, under authority granted in Nevada Revised Statute (NRS) 242.111. - NRS 480.920 establishes the Office of Cyber Defense Coordination, with duties including development of strategies, standards and guidelines for preparation, risk mitigation and protection of systems operated or maintained by agencies within the state, and coordination of statewide programs for awareness and training regarding security risk.
-The Office is tasked with establishing partnerships with local governments in order to assist and receive assistance with these duties. - NRS 603A establishes security and privacy requirements for Personal Identifiable Information for all government entities within the state that are categorized as "data collectors" as defined in the statute.
+This governance is developed by the State Information Security Committee, under authority granted in Nevada Revised Statute (NRS) 242.111. - NRS 480.920 establishes the Office of Cyber Defense Coordination, with duties including development of strategies, standards and guidelines for preparation, risk mitigation and protection

+Commented [A1]: Need to establish Entity-wide (State Agencies plus counties) goals and objectives for the next 3 years based on priorities identified by the Capabilities Assessment Appendix A. The Projects and initiatives selected by the Taskforce should align with Program Goals and Objectives. of systems operated or maintained by agencies within the state, and coordination of statewide programs for awareness and training regarding security risk.
+The Office is tasked with establishing partnerships with local governments in order to assist and receive assistance with these duties.

+NRS 603A establishes security and privacy requirements for Personal Identifiable Information for all government entities within the state that are categorized as "data collectors" as defined in the statute.